CareRooms

 CareRooms is a British company based in Cambridge, operating in Cambridgeshire and Surrey.
 CareRooms are attempting to deliver an alternative to extended stays in hospital and residential homes for elderly people.
 It has been said they are attempting transfer the concept of Airbnb into the health and social care sector, however there are noticeable differences between this scheme and Airbnb.
 Their plan is to arrange rooms in private homes for patients who do not need to be in hospital but are not able to return to their own homes.
 It has been characterised as "CareBnB".

-CareRooms pay "Hosts" up to £50 per night.
+CareRooms pay "Hosts" a minimum of £50 per night.
 The "Host" will receive no care training, with this instead being provided by regulatory domiciliary care agencies.
 "Hosts" will only provide the room and heat pre-prepared meals as well as offering conversation and companionship to the "Guest" staying with them.